bytecodealliance/wasmtime/meetings/cranelift/2022/cranelift-04-18.md

 1. Announcements
     1. _Submit a PR to add your announcement here_
 1. Other agenda items
+    1. Revisit generated-ISLE-code-checked-in?
+Rebasing pain in PRs (developer experience, CI time) vs. build time impact, and what we could do to mitigate
+    1. Generalized left-hand sides (predicates) in ISLE?
+    1. Plans and timeline for finishing ISLE migration
     1. _Submit a PR to add your item here_

 ## Notes